 HTTP Toolkit offers automatic interception of HTTP and HTTPS traffic from most clients, including web browsers like Chrome and Firefox, all CLI tools, and back-end languages (Node.js, Python, etc. Ruby, and more).

 HTTP Toolkit is designed to act as an HTTP(S) proxy for platforms without automatic integrations, compatible with standard HTTP requests from any language or tool.

 HTTP Toolkit permits you to skim through traffic by highlighting content type, status & source or search by URL, status, and headers to hunt down the messages that matter.
 You can quickly examine the URL, status, headers & body of each request or response, with inline explanations & docs from MDN.
 You also have the option to delve into message bodies with highlighting & autoformatting for JSON, HTML, JS, hex, and others, all using the power of Monaco, the editor from Visual Studio Code.

 HTTP Toolkit additionally allows you to pause and edit live HTTP traffic by precisely matching requests.
-You can jump to them when they appear and edit anything: the target URL, method, headers, or body.
+When they appear, you can jump to them and edit anything: the target URL, method, headers, or body.
 HTTP Toolkit also permits you to manually respond directly to requests as they arrive or pass them upstream and pause/edit the real response on the way back.
-Step through HTTP traffic request by request or manually mock endpoints and errors.
+Step through HTTP traffic requests by request or manually mock endpoints and errors.